ChrisCummins/pip-db/Documentation/Log.md

 renewal), and set up a 301 permanent forward to `pso.aston.ac.uk/~cummince/`.
 When next term starts, should ask Ian how to get Uni to reimburse the £9.10 fee.

+### Tuesday 31st

+Restructured the directory tree so as to put the design files inside of the Documentation tree.